DHTMLX/gantt-docs/data/desktop/resource_management.md

 }
 ~~~

-You can set this format with the [custom resources control](desktop/resources.md#customresourcescontrol).
+You can use this format with the [custom multiselect control](desktop/custom_editor.md#customthirdpartyeditor).

-- assigning resources and specifiying their quantity
+- assigning multiple resources and specifiying their quantity

 ~~~js
 {